Pre and Post-Disaster Recovery for Community Organizations and Local Government

 Basic recovery planning is straightforward

-- Develop an ESF 14 (Long-Term Community Recovery) annex to your Comprehensive Emergency Management Plan.
-The ESF 14 can be your community’s recovery strategy and will help your community start thinking about recovery at the beginning of an incident.
+- Develop a Long-Term Community Recovery annex to your Comprehensive Emergency Management Plan.
+The annex can be your community’s recovery strategy and help your community start thinking about recovery before an incident occurs.

 - Discuss recovery in your hazard mitigation plan.
-Think about not just what will happen following a major event, but how you will recover.
-If your city is an annex to the county plan, make sure that the annex truly represents your goals and needs.
+Think about not just what will happen following a major incident, but how you will recover.
+For example, if your city is an annex to the county plan, make sure that the annex truly represents your goals and needs.

-- Align your other existing plans (such as land use, housing, and parks plans) with your emergency management plans and include disaster recovery annexes in those plans.
+- Align your other existing plans (such as land use, housing and parks economic development plans) with your emergency management plans and include disaster recovery annexes in those plans.

 There are many courses and training programs for individuals, organizations and governments that can help your community start planning for recovery.
 Some examples include:

 - The State Exercise Program offers many workshops and courses for responders, local government officials, and other stakeholders.
-Contact EMD.Training@mil.wa.gov for more information and visit https://wa-train.train.org to find and register for courses and training opportunities.
+Contact EMD.Training@mil.wa.gov for more information and visit the state training calendar to find and register for courses and training opportunities.

 - FEMA Independent Study Courses are online classes in many different areas of preparedness, response, and recovery.
 Some highlights include: